 If your children are heading off to college this fall, you don’t need us to tell you that you’re in for a big change.
 And as they embark on this exciting chapter of their life, you may start to experience mixed emotions.
 However, this is a great time to start managing your finances during this transition — and figuring out what to do with your extra time.

 So you’re an empty nester, now what?
 “Take a step back to think about how you envision the next steps of your life,” suggests Danielle Miura, a Certified Financial Planner™ professional who offers financial planning services for young professionals and families through her fee-only firm Spark Financials.
 “What do you want to accomplish?
 Who do you aspire to become?”

+While this is the perfect opportunity to make changes to your lifestyle, get ready for retirement, find a new hobby, or whatever else you may now have free time for, it can still feel challenging.
 If it feels a little overwhelming to focus on yourself as you’re dealing with high school graduations and dorm room shopping sprees, we’ve got three simple questions to help you get started.